 The Delta isn’t far, and the blues’ gospel and African-Caribbean bloodlines took deep root in the Crescent City.
 In the 1950s, Fats Domino and his great producer-collaborator Dave Bartholomew fused those elements into the seminal hits “Blueberry Hill” and “Walkin’ to New Orleans.”
 Simultaneously, the unheralded Professor Longhair and “Champion” Jack Dupree were developing trailblazing piano sounds, contrasting mournful woe with party-time spirit.
 More piano genii followed, from James Booker to Dr. John.
 Crooners Johnny Adams and “Soul Queen” Irma Thomas kept it smooth (she still does—don't miss her if you get the chance).

-The long-time keepers of the flame, the Neville Brothers, just retired, but their funky offshoot Meters are going strong in various guises.
-The genre has broadly evolved into funk, jam, and hip hop—with Juvenile and the Cash Money label driving that end, not to mention the only-in-New-Orleans, proto-twerking “bounce” trend led by gender-tweaking post-rapper Big Freedia.
+The long-time keepers of the flame, the Neville Brothers, retired (R.I.P. saxophonist Charles, who died in 2018), but their funky offshoot the Meters are going strong in various guises.
+The genre has broadly evolved into funk, jam, and hip hop—with L'il Wayne and Juvenile and the beleaguered Cash Money label driving that end, not to mention the only-in-New-Orleans, proto-twerking “bounce” trend led by gender-tweaking post-rapper Big Freedia.
 And we gotta include funksters Galactic and Dumpstaphunk and breakout superstar Troy “Trombone Shorty” Andrews.

-The bluesy end of the spectrum is well represented by late greats like Snooks Eaglin and Earl King, and current keepers of the acclaim, axe men Tab Benoit, Anders Osborne, and Sonny Landreth, to name a few.
+The bluesy end of the spectrum is well represented by late greats like Snooks Eaglin and Earl King, and current keepers of the acclaim, axe men Tab Benoit, Anders Osborne, and Sonny Landreth, pianist Jon Cleary, and harpist nonpareil Johnny Sansone, to name a few.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.